MAbdul-Rehman/AWS-AutoScaling-Web-Server/README.md

 - Instances are scaled down during low traffic periods to save costs.

 ## Conclusion
 This project demonstrates the fundamental concepts of cloud infrastructure management, with a focus on scalability, security, and cost optimization.
-It's a great example to showcase in interviews or on your resume.

 ## License
 [MIT](LICENSE)